SC to hear wrestlers plea for sexual harassment case against WFI chief on Friday

 The petitioners told the court they do not expect justice from the government or the police as WFI president Brij Bhushan Sharan Singh is a ruling BJP MP

-The Supreme Court will on Friday hear the plea of top wrestlers for the registration of a case in connection with their sexual harassment complaints against the Wrestling Federation of India (WFI) president and Bharatiya Janata Party (BJP) Member of Parliament (MP) Brij Bhushan Sharan Singh.
-Calling the allegations “serious”, the court issued a notice to the Delhi Police.
+The Supreme Court on Tuesday called the allegations of sexual harassment against Wrestling Federation of India (WFI) president and Bharatiya Janata Party (BJP) Member of Parliament (MP) Brij Bhushan Sharan Singh “serious” while issuing a notice to the Delhi Police in the matter.

+Wrestlers, including Olympic medallists, petitioned the court on Monday for registration of a case against Singh over the allegations, turning down the sports ministry’s call for negotiations.

 Senior advocate Kapil Sibal mentioned the petition before a bench of Chief Justice of India (CJI) Dhananjaya Y Chandrachud and Justice PS Narasimha for an urgent hearing.
 He said the wrestlers have been sitting on a protest. “...the police are not acting.
 Look at the allegations. ...Even police personnel can be prosecuted for not registering an FIR [first information report].”